 Scott.
-W. Behrens, Senior Vice President, Chief Financial Officer and Chief Accounting Officer
+W. Behrens, Executive Vice President, Chief Financial Officer and Chief Accounting Officer

 Scott W. Behrens joined the Company in June 2007 as our Corporate Controller.
-On October 18, 2007, the Board appointed him to serve as our Chief Accounting Officer.
-The Board designated Mr. Behrens as "principal financial officer" for purposes of SEC filings on March 4, 2009 and then appointed him to serve as our Chief Financial Officer effective December 18, 2009.
+In October 2007, the Board appointed him to serve as our Chief Accounting Officer.
+The Board designated Mr. Behrens as "principal financial officer" for purposes of SEC filings in March 2008 and then appointed him to serve as our Chief Financial Officer in December 2008.
 Mr. Behrens ceased serving as our Corporate Controller in December 2010.
+Mr. Behrens was appointed an Executive Vice President in March 2011.
 In connection with the functional progression of Mr. Behrens' position to include the enhanced responsibilities of the Chief Financial Officer position, we determined that it was in the best interest of the Company to make adjustments to Mr. Behrens' compensation over several years consistent with this progression in order to conform to the competitive market for the Chief Financial Officer position.

-As a result of this functional progression approach to making Mr. Behrens' compensation market competitive, Mr. Behrens' base salary increased from \$250,000 to \$270,000, an 8% increase, and his annual on-target MIC award increased from \$150,000 to \$189,000, a 26% increase.
-Mr. Behrens ontarget MIC award now represents 70% of his base salary which conforms to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.
+As a result of this functional progression approach to making Mr. Behrens' compensation market competitive, Mr. Behrens' base salary increased from \$270,000 to \$282,350, a 4.6% increase, and his annual on-target MIC award increased from \$189,000 to \$197,645, a 4.6% increase.
+Mr. Behrens' on-target MIC award represents 70% of his base salary which conforms to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.

-Under the 2010 LTIP, Mr. Behrens received a grant of 12,100 performance shares and 15,125 stock options.
+On December 1, 2010, as part of the 2011 LTIP, Mr. Behrens received a grant of 12,876 performance shares and 16,095 stock options.

-Dennis P. Byrnes, Senior Vice President, Chief Administrative Officer, General Counsel and Secretary
+Dennis P. Byrnes, Executive Vice President, Chief Administrative Officer, General Counsel and Secretary

-Mr. Byrnes has served as our Senior Vice President, General Counsel and Secretary since he joined the Company in June 2003.
+Mr. Byrnes has served as our Executive Vice President, General Counsel and Secretary since March 2011.
+In 2012, Mr. Byrnes assumed responsibilities for strategic planning and marketing and global IT.
+From when he joined the Company in June 2003 until March 2011, Mr. Byrnes served as Senior Vice President, General Counsel and Secretary.
 Commencing in 2008, Mr. Byrnes assumed responsibility for the Company's global human resources department and the global corporate services department.
 In addition, in 2009, Mr. Byrnes assumed responsibility for the Company's corporate tools and infrastructure department and became the Company's Chief Administrative Officer.
 In 2010, Mr. Byrnes also assumed the corporate management office responsibilities as part of his role as Chief Administrative Officer.
-Based on a review of the Competitive Analysis, Mr. Byrnes did not receive a base salary increase in 2010 and therefore, his base salary remained \$275,000.
-However, in recognition of Mr. Byrnes assumption of the corporate tools and infrastructure department, his assumption of the corporate management office responsibilities and his enhanced operational management role as Chief Administrative Officer, Mr. Byrnes's annual on-target MIC award increased by 12.8%, from \$195,000 to \$220,000.
-Mr. Byrnes' annual on-target MIC award now represents 80% of his base salary which conforms to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.
+Based on a review of the Competitive Analysis, Mr. Byrnes did not receive a base salary or annual on-target MIC award increase in 2011 and therefore, his base salary and annual on-target MIC award remained \$275,000 and \$220,000, respectively.
+Mr. Byrnes' annual on-target MIC award represents 80% of his base salary which conforms to competitive market data related to annual cash incentive compensation as a percentage of his positions' base salary.

-Under the 2010 LTIP, Mr. Byrnes received a grant of 12,100 performance shares and 15,125 stock options.
+On December 1, 2010, as part of the 2011 LTIP, Mr. Byrnes received a grant of 12,876 performance shares and 16,095 stock options.